 It is our pledge to make your time spent at Pennsylvania Highlands Community College rewarding and memorable.
 We value the important role that you have in the success of our College, our community, and our region's economy.
 We will help you build a better future for yourselves; please help us build a better college for you and those who follow you.
-And, thank you for choosing to Climb Higher at Pennsylvania Highlands Community College.
+And, thank you for choosing to take the next step in your education and your careers at Pennsylvania Highlands Community College.